aaguilerav/space-filling-curves/README.md

 ![Fig19](https://raw.githubusercontent.com/aaguilerav/space-filling-curves/master/src/main/resources/welcome-screen.png)

+### Next Steps

+* Analyzing more in detail the mathematical properties of my designs.
+* And of course, creating new designs.

 ## Comments

 Please send any comment about this article to aaguilerav@me.com or alejandro.aguilera.vega@gmail.com.
 Your contributions or critics are always welcome.